 Have you ever found yourself staring at your computer keyboard in frustration while searching for a way to type a simple cent symbol (¢) into an email, Microsoft Excel spreadsheet or a Word document?
 You would think that entering such a common U.S. currency symbol would be easy, right?

-Unfortunately, performing this basic action is not nearly as intuitive as typing a dollar sign or percent symbol.
+Unfortunately, performing this basic action is not nearly as intuitive as typing a dollar sign or a percent symbol.
 This article will help you finally start making “cents” of it all.

 If you want to learn about the frustrations your friends using Microsoft Windows must endure, please continue reading.

 STEP 2 – Are you a Microsoft Windows user?
 If so, you unfortunately need to do a little more work to get the job done.
 To get started, turn on the Num Lock function of your keyboard.
 Most keyboards have an indicator light to show whether this function is on (lit) or off (unlit).
 Next, hold down the ALT key (located on either side of the space bar) and while still holding down the ALT key, type in the number sequence 0162 using the numerical keypad found on the right side your computer keyboard.
 This numeric sequence is known as the “Alt Key Numeric Code”.
 If you performed these steps properly, a cents symbol should appear!
 For a list of how to enter other symbols using their own Windows “Alt Key Code”, see web link below.

 STEP 3 – The step above is obviously not very intuitive or memorable.
 As a result, some folks find it easier just to type the cent symbol once in a blank text file or Microsoft Word document, save it, and then cut and paste from this document every time the cent symbol (or any other less common character) is required.
 You can also make use of the Windows Character Map tool on your computer.
 You should be able to find it in Accessories.